piglei/ai-vocabulary-builder/README.md

 > Requires Python version 3.9 or higher.

 After installation, run `aivoc notebook` to open the application in your browser.

+## Features

+The most commonly used features can be found inside the notebook app.
+Here are some more advanced features:

+- Integration with [PopClip](https://www.popclip.app/) to add new words by highlighting.
+[Read Guide](docs/integrations.md)

 ## Configurations